 28.)
 AWARDS CEREMONIES ATTENDANCE: While it is generally recognized that attendance at presentation of awards ceremonies is an act of respect for others, it is not always possible for all to attend.
 Those not attending the awards ceremonies will forfeit any claim to trophies or merchandise earned in competition.
 Tournament Officials will mail the purse share.
 Another party may not pick up purse checks.

 29.)
 TOC QUALIFICATION: Points will be awarded to anglers (both Pro and Am) based on a 200 point scale.
 200 points for 1st, 199 for 2nd down to 1 for 200th.
-The top 20 point qualifiers (Pro and Am), based on the 6 tournament season, will qualify for the TOC.
-Each angler’s points will be determined by the best 5 out of 6 results.
-Each angler shall have a “throw out” tournament.
-The Angler of the Year standings shall be determined based on 6 out of 6 events.
-The winners of each event (Pro and Am) of the 6 event schedule shall also qualify for the TOC (to qualify, the winner of an event must fish at least 3 of the tournaments).
+The top 20 point qualifiers (Pro and Am) will qualify for the TOC.
+The Angler of the Year standings shall be determined based on 4 out of 6 events.
+The winners of each event (Pro and Am) of the 4 event schedule shall also qualify for the TOC (to qualify, the winner of an event must fish at least 3 of the tournaments).
 In the event that an event winner qualifies by points, we will go to the next point qualifier to fill the 20 spots.